Plastic waste protest at Youth Climate Strike

 FAX: (866) 593-5871

-Purpose: The mission of STAR is to increase recycling rates to the highest level afforded by balanced economic and environmental sustainability principles, for the benefit of the State and the people of Texas.
+Purpose: The mission of STAR is to advance recycling through partnerships, education, and advocacy for the benefit of Texas.

-Meetings: STAR hosts an annual education and networking event, the “Texas Recycling and Sustainability Summit.”
+Meetings: STAR hosts two annual education and networking events: the “Texas Recycling Summit” and the “Texas Compost Summit.”
 There are many STAR affiliated councils that meet monthly.

 Volunteer Opportunities: Internship program where students can receive credit.